MLeidel/RichTX/README.md

 ```
 Note that the RichRTX instance object is not required because the _document.execCommand_ scopes
-the entire document. __The command is applied at the current cursor position in a contentEditable area__
+the entire document. __The command is applied at the text insertion point of the contentEditable area in focus__
-which is a part of each RichRTX instance.
+which is part of each RichRTX instance.

 ---